Parents and supporters' guide to Clearing

 Primary page content

-Is your child or someone you care for planning to go through Clearing?
+Is your child planning to go through Clearing this year?
 The majority of universities offer places through Clearing to fill the degree programmes that have not reached full capacity.
-Going to university through Clearing is a much more common way to apply than in the past.
+Going to university through Clearing is a much more common way to apply than in the past, with around 20% of students now entering higher education through this route.

-Any application to university made from Clearing opening (usually in July) until September is considered to be done through Clearing.
-So that includes anyone who already has qualifications and decides they want to start university (i.e. someone who took a year out or is returning to study).
+Any application to university made from 5 July until September is considered to be done through Clearing.
+So that includes anyone who already has qualifications and decides they want to start university in 2020 (perhaps your child took a year out or is returning to study).

 - They didn’t get any offers from the five institutions they put on their UCAS form